tulilirockz/BoxWrapper/README.md

 1. Clone this repository
 2. Run "install"
 3. That's it!
-It should be installed wherever you specified it!
+It should be installed wherever you specified it! (through the INSTALL_DIR environment variable)